HugoValim/DAF/README.md

 ```

-To move use daf.amv for angle movement, daf.mv for hkl movement, daf.rmap to see a graphical of the reciprocal space, daf.scan to perform a scan.
+In order to move use daf.amv for angle movement, daf.mv for hkl movement, daf.rmap to move aided by graphical of the reciprocal space, daf.scan to perform a scan.

 Use daf.amv to directly set an angle value, and them daf.wh to see where you are in the hkl coordinates: